byuarchdi/print-headers-and-footers/README.md

 # Print Headers and Footers

 This project was created to fix the problem of printing headers and footers in Chrome.
-Right now there is a bug in Chrome that does not allow elements with fixed positioning to repeat when printed, thus headers and footers are difficult to print.
+Currently there is a bug in Chrome that does not allow elements with fixed positioning to repeat when printed, thus printing headers and footers is difficult to implement.
 You can check the status of the bug [here](https://code.google.com/p/chromium/issues/detail?id=303728).

 ## Installation and setup
 Things will be easier if you use NPM.
 Clone the repository and run the following command to obtain all dependencies: